john-aja/Guess-My-Number/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this application in accordance with the terms of the license.

 ## Acknowledgments

-- The game design and concept were inspired by traditional dice games.

 - The development of this application was made possible thanks to the contributions of the open-source community.